We don't just talk cars ... we teach how to buy them.

 These Siennas offer a smooth performance from their 210-horsepower 3.0-liter V6 engines coupled with a 4-speed automatic transmission.
 They also earned a solid reputation for above-average reliability.
 Again, used first-generation Sienna shoppers should note that the right-side power-sliding door didn't debut until 1999.
 And stability control and front-seat side airbags weren't available options until 2001.

 The overall bottom line for the Toyota Sienna is that safety, quality, performance and versatility are all there.
-Throw in a strong resale value and it's clearly a more than solid choice as a used minivan purchase.
-And we have a number of suggestions to help you save money when buying one.
+Throw in a strong reputation for build quality and careful shopping should still find solid older model candidates for you.

 So lastly, there are actually several different ways to buy a used Sienna at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.